abidrun/4180project/README.md

 4. Enter the IP address of the controlling computer.
 5. Enter these commands into Terminal.
 6. The video and sensor information should pop up automatically.
+7. Unplug the Raspberry Pi now that everything is verified to work correctly.